csning1998/on-premise-gitlab-deployment/README.md

 3. **[Example] To deploy a complete GitLab HA Cluster from scratch**:

-    - **First Step**: Enter the main menu `11) Build Packer Base Image`, then select `02-base-kubeadm` to build the base image required by Kubeadm.
+    - **First Step**: Enter the main menu `9) Build Packer Base Image`, then select `02-base-kubeadm` to build the base image required by Kubeadm.

-    - **Second Step**: After the previous step is complete, return to the main menu and enter `12) Provision Terraform Layer`, then select `50-gitlab-kubeadm` to deploy the entire GitLab cluster (Now only kubeadm is implemented).
+    - **Second Step**: After the previous step is complete, return to the main menu and enter `10) Provision Terraform Layer`, then select `50-gitlab-kubeadm` to deploy the entire GitLab cluster (Now only kubeadm is implemented).

         Based on testing, this complete process (from building the Packer image to completing the Terraform deployment) takes approximately 7 minutes.

 4. **Isolated Testing and Development**:

-    The `11`, `12`, and `13` menus can be used for separate testing
+    The `9`, `10`, and `11` menus can be used for separate testing

-    - To test Packer image building independently, use `11) Build Packer Base Image`.
+    - To test Packer image building independently, use `9) Build Packer Base Image`.

-    - To test or rebuild a specific Terraform module layer independently (such as Harbor or Postgres), use `12) Provision Terraform Layer`.
+    - To test or rebuild a specific Terraform module layer independently (such as Harbor or Postgres), use `10) Provision Terraform Layer`.

-    - To repeatedly test Ansible Playbooks on existing machines without recreating virtual machines, use `13) [DEV] Rebuild Layer via Ansible Command`.
+    - To repeatedly test Ansible Playbooks on existing machines without recreating virtual machines, use `11) Rebuild Layer via Ansible`.

 5. **Resource Cleanup**:

-    - **`9) Purge All Libvirt Resources`**:
+    - **`14) Purge All Libvirt Resources`**:

         This option executes `libvirt_resource_purger "all"`, which **only deletes** all virtual machines, virtual networks, and storage pools created by this project, but **will preserve** Packer's output images and Terraform's local state files.
 This is suitable for scenarios where you only want to clean up virtualization resources without clearing the project state.

-    - **`10) Purge All Packer and Terraform Resources`**:
+    - **`15) Purge All Packer and Terraform Resources`**:

         This option deletes **all** Packer output images and **all** Terraform Layer local states, causing Packer and Terraform states in this project to be restored to an almost brand new state.